A Guide To Crafting Your Brand Voice

 Example #3 - Rolex and The King

 But I guess they have earned it in a way.
-Like Mercedes Benz, Louis Vuitton and the long list of other brands I wouldn’t be seen dead supporting, they have become synonymous with timeless designs and meticulous craftsmanship.
+Like Mercedes-Benz, Louis Vuitton, and the long list of other brands I wouldn’t be seen dead supporting, they have become synonymous with timeless designs and meticulous craftsmanship.
 The kind of thing you buy once and hold forever.

 By owning a Rolex, customers feel they are part of an elite group that has achieved a level of mastery and success that the average human peasant could only dream of.
 James Bond type.